Skip to content

 Build Your Foundation with Marketing Mavens

-If you are tired of guessing which leads will convert and want to stop burning cash on "spray and pray" tactics, you need to go back to the lab.
+If you are tired of guessing which leads will convert and want to stop burning cash on "spray and pray" tactics, you need to step back and build a real foundation.

-At Marketing Mavens, we believe that ICP Identification is non-negotiable.
-Before a single dollar is spent or a single email is sent, we must know exactly who we are targeting.
-Without this, you are marketing to everyone, connecting with no one, and generating "leads" that never turn into revenue.
+At Marketing Mavens, we believe that strategy is non-negotiable.
+Before a single dollar is spent or a single campaign is launched, you must know exactly who you are targeting.
+Without this, you are marketing to everyone, connecting with no one, and generating "leads" that never turn into pipeline.

 FAQ's